Report on the Audit of Financial Statement Qualified Opinion

-We have audited the accompanying financial statements of CARNATION INDUSTRIES LIMITED ('the company') which comprise the balance sheet as at 31 March 2015 the statement ofprofit and loss and the cash flow statement for the year then ended and a summary ofsignificant accounting policies and other explanatory information.
+We have audited the financial statements of CARNATION INDUSTRIES LIMITED ("theCompany") which comprise the balance sheet as at March 31 2019 and the statementof Profit and Loss statement of changes in equity and the statement of cash flows for theyear then ended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information.

 Our opinion is not modified in respect of this matter.

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the financial year ended onMarch312019.
 These matters were addressed in the context of our audit of the financialstatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.
 In addition to the matter described in the basis forqualified opinion paragraph and Material Uncertainty related to going concern paragraphherein above we have determined the matters described below to be the key audit mattersto be communicated in our report.

 |1.
 The company has made the provision for gratuity and leave encashment on the basis of report obtained from external experts.
 Refer Notes 17 and 34(v) to the Financial Statements ||Principal Audit Procedures Our Audit procedure was in accordance with Standard on Auditing issued by the Institute of Chartered Accountant of India in this respect; accordingly we have obtained the report of actuary for valuation of provision of gratuity and leave encashment.
 The report of actuarial valuation was done by one of fellow member of the Institute of Actuaries of India.
 We have also checked the input given to the expert by the company.
 The liabilities pertaining to that remains unfunded. |